modcomlearning/medilabDashboard/README.md

     }

     export default CheckSession;

-    //ANy Component that uses this CheckSession will receive the lab_name, lab_id, access_token
+Any Component that uses this CheckSession will receive the lab_name, lab_id, access_token<br>
-    //If a User is logged in,ELse it will navigate to signin
+If a User is logged in,ELse it will navigate to signin<br>
-    //We will be using this Component to check if user is logged in or not.
+We will be using this Component to check if user is logged in or not.<br>

-To test that above code Go to MainContent and add below code, Just below the Defination of your component<br>
+To test above code Go to MainContent and add below code, Just below the Defination of your component<br>

         import CheckSession from '../helpers/CheckSession';   //Import this
         const MainContent = () => {   //This is your MainContent Arrow Functio